pmwasson/ASE/README.md

     - **All Frames**: When activated by pressing the B button will set all the pixels in all frames to transparent.
 The number of frames is based on the *Total Frames* setting in the *Frame* sub-menu.
   - **Load**: Either loads an example or load a design over USB using a serial interface.
 The parser for the serial interface is pretty dumb, so can only handle decimal integers separated by commas.
 No other text should be included.
     - **With Mask**: when selected with the B button will read a design that specifies both the pixel on/off data and the transparency mask data.
 Should be used when a design was saved with *With Mask*.
     - **No Mask**: when selected with the B button will read a design that specifies just pixel on/off data.
-Should be used when a design was saved with *With Mask*.
+Should be used when a design was saved with *No Mask*.
 In this mode, all pixels will either be white or transparent.
     - **Example**: loads a built in example image that can be animated.
   - **Save**: Saves a design over USB using a serial interface.
 The design can be used directly in a Arduboy game or can be loaded back into the editor.
 It is suggested that you save often when designing a sprite so you have a backup copy in case of future mistakes.
     - **With Mask**: when selected with the B button will write a design that specifies both the pixel on/off data and the transparency mask data.